tainacan/tainacan/docs/filters.md

     /* translators: This relates to taxonomy terms selections.
 It is a shorter version of "select all root terms" */ 'label_select_root_terms_short' => __('All root terms', 'tainacan'),
     'label_all_root_terms_selected' => __('All root terms selected', 'tainacan'),
-    'label_terms_child_of_%s_selected' => __('Terms child of %s selected', 'tainacan'),
-    'label_remove_selected_term' => __('Remove only the selected term', 'tainacan'),
+    /* translators: %s is the parent term name */ 'label_terms_child_of_%s_selected' => __('Terms child of %s selected', 'tainacan'), 'label_remove_selected_term' => __('Remove only the selected term', 'tainacan'),
     'label_remove_term_and_descendants' => __('Remove term and its descendants', 'tainacan'),
     'label_remove_selected_terms' => __('Remove only selected terms', 'tainacan'),
     'label_remove_terms_and_descendants' => __('Remove terms and their descendants', 'tainacan'),
-    'label_%s_selected_terms' => __('%s terms selected', 'tainacan'),
+    /* translators: %s is the number of terms selected */ 'label_%s_selected_terms' => __('%s terms selected', 'tainacan'),
     'label_one_selected_term' => __('One term selected', 'tainacan'),
     'label_no_parent_root_term' => __('No parent (set as root term)', 'tainacan'),